 - Establish and refine a workflow for the delivery of one or both visitor experiences.

-- Present a ‘proof of concept’ design for the visitor experience to potential funders.
+- Present a ‘proof of concept’ design for the visitor experience to gain feedback from users and to be used to support approaches to potential funders.

 - Better understand the possibilities they offer for fulfilling the organisation’s key aims.